Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes

-Here, the first two terms are the gradient and potential energies associated with deviations of the massive field from the vacuum $\phi \lesssim 1$, that is, it is the `local core' within a radial distance $r\lesssim2\delta$, as illustrated in Figure~\ref{fig:StringEnergyDensity}.
-This massive contribution to the energy density converges rapidly to the vacuum as $1-r^{-2}$ and integrating out to $r\rightarrow \infty$ yields a core energy density $\mu_0 = 4.89$.
-The third contribution is due to the `winding' of the long-range massless field about the string core, which generically dominates the overall energy density, taking over beyond $r\gtrsim 2\delta$ (as also shown in Figures~\ref{fig:StringEnergyDensity}--\ref{fig:MuIntegrated}).
-In principle, this is a logarithmically divergent massless contribution because
+where $((1/r)|\partial\varphi/\partial\theta|)^2 = (n_w\phi/r)^2$ from the string cross-section \eqref{phi}.
+The first two terms are the gradient and potential energies associated with deviations of the massive field from the vacuum, i.e. for $\phi \lesssim 1$.
+These provide the dominant contribution to the `local core' within a radial distance $r\lesssim2\delta$, as illustrated in Figure~\ref{fig:StringEnergyDensity}.
+This massive contribution to the energy density converges rapidly to the vacuum as $1-r^{-2}$, and integrating out to $r\rightarrow \infty$ yields a core energy density $\mu_0 = 4.9$.
+The third contribution is due to the `winding' of the long-range massless field about the string core, which generically dominates the overall energy density beyond $r\gtrsim 2\delta$ (also shown in Figures~\ref{fig:StringEnergyDensity}--\ref{fig:MuIntegrated}).
+In principle, this massless contribution is logarithmically divergent,

-but, in practice, it will be cutoff at some radius $R$ associated with the curvature radius of the string, at which point the correlations implied by the ansatz (\ref{phi}) will be washed out or cancelled.
+However, in practice, it will be cut off at some radius $R$ associated with the curvature radius of the string, at which point the correlations implied by the \textit{ansatz} (\ref{phi}) will be washed out or cancelled.
 For axion strings on cosmological scales, we expect $\mu_\theta \gg \mu_0$.
-However, remarkably, the two contributions conspire to make (\ref{muintegrate}) an accurate estimate on much smaller scales, with the total energy density given by
+In fact, (\ref{muintegrate}) provides an accurate estimate even on much smaller scales, with the total energy density

 achieving better than 2\% accuracy for $R\gtrsim10$ and 0.1\% on cosmological scales (see Figure~\ref{fig:MuIntegrated}).